Apache Kafka - K8s

 Make sure that the output of the action is successful.

-Note that you won’t be able to upgrade successfully unless you complete successfully this action.
+Note that to upgrade successfully you need to complete successfully this action.
 The action will also configure the charm to minimize high-availability reduction and ensure a safe upgrade process.
 After successful execution, the charm is ready to be upgraded.

 Step 3: Upgrade